inanimatt/silex-oauth2-api/README.md

 * Example of coding framework-independent controllers as services, registered with a Silex provider.

-* Registers a listener that converts array responses to JSON responses so that your framework-independent controllers aren't dependent on the Symfony JsonResponse class (because that'd defeat the point a bit).
+* Registers a listener that converts array responses to JSON responses so that your framework-independent controllers don't have to depend on the Symfony JsonResponse class.

+* Provides an `ApiResponse` object that extends `JsonResponse`, adding API version, documentation and deprecation headers, and pretty-printed output.

 Stuff it doesn't do: